Culture of Kochi: Cuisine

 Kochiites generally partake of Keralite cuisine, which is generally characterised by an abundance of coconut and spices.
 Other South Indian cuisines and Chinese cuisine are popular.
-Fast food culture is very prominent; a large number of fast food outlets include those operated by the multinational conglomerates like Pizza Hut, Marrybrown, KFC, McDonald's, Chic King, and Dominos.
+Fast food culture is very prominent; a large number of fast food outlets include those operated by multinational conglomerates like Pizza Hut, Marrybrown, KFC, McDonald's, Chic King, and Dominos.
 North Indian and Continental cuisines are becoming increasingly popular.

 Festivals

 Keeping up with its multi-ethnic diaspora, Kochi celebrates traditional Kerala festivals like Onam and Vishu along with North Indian festivals like Holi and Diwali with great fervour.
 Christian and Islamic festivals like Christmas, Easter, Eid ul-Fitr, Milad-e-sherif, etc. are also celebrated.
 A merry making feast called the Cochin Carnival is celebrated at Fort Kochi every year during the last ten days of December.
 Various unique games, dirt bike races, beach volleyball and fireworks display are held as part of the festivities.
 The carnival is celebrated as a continuity of the Portuguese New Year revelry held here during the colonial days.

 Kochi is also the permanent venue of the India International Boat show, the India International Aqua show and the Kochi International Book Festival.